 Now that you know some of the basic Georgian phrases, you should also know some pertinent facts.

 Using non-verbal communication is evident in the country.
-The use of gestures, body language, facial expressions is commonly observed in the locals.
+The use of gestures, body language, and facial expressions is commonly observed in the locals.
 This nonverbal communication is often seen when giving directions and greetings.
 For instance, using a Georgian greeting and, at the same time, providing a quick kiss on the cheek or a shaking hand is a common tradition in the country.
 This is a sign of hospitality.
 All in all, this type of communication is part of their history and culture.

 - Georgians used the first names of their family or close friends when addressing people.